Stimulation of the cornea should elicit a direct and indirect or consensual response (opposite eye).

 It is used as part of the evaluation to determine if someone is brain dead; If the corneal reflex is present, the person cannot be diagnosed as brain dead.

 The blink reflex can be tested electrophysiologically by stimulating the supraorbital nerve and measuring the blink in both eyes.
-Ipsilateral blinking occurs faster compared to contralateral blinking that occurs a few milliseconds later.
+Ipsilateral blinking occurs faster than contralateral blinking, which happens a few milliseconds later.

 The corneal reflex is a reliable measure of the V1 fibers of the afferent trigeminal nerve and the efferent facial nerve VII (a V-VII reflex) and is present in childhood.